Sascha37/poke-weakness-cli/README.md

 # About
 A python script that returns a nice visual respresentation of type weaknesses of a chosen Pokemon.
+You can search Pokemon by their English name, NatDex ID number, or by their names in different languages.

 ![Screenshot 1](/screenshots/ss1.png)
 # Requirements